- Professional Overview

 Clint has handled all aspects of employment litigation and advice, including wage and hour matters, discrimination claims, employment contracts, trade secret issues, retaliation claims, sexual harassment claims, and Americans with Disabilities Act (ADA) issues.
-He has defended matters before the Department of Labor (DOL), National Labor Relations Board (NLRB), Department of Fair Employment & Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).
+He has defended matters before many agencies, including the Department of Labor (DOL), National Labor Relations Board (NLRB), Department of Fair Employment & Housing (DFEH) and the Equal Employment Opportunity Commission (EEOC).
 Clint’s employment related work has included matters covered by large and small insurance companies under employment practices policies.

 Clint has litigated matters under Director and Officer policies in a variety of contexts, including unfair competition, fiduciary duty, antitrust and fraud.
 Additionally, several boards of directors have sought and trusted Mr. Robison to conduct internal corporate investigations into sensitive and confidential matters.
 He has also advised on the implementation and use of wage and hour compliance systems, FCRA compliance, CCPA compliance, and other regulatory issues.
 Clint has advised and defended business and ERISA plans regarding claims by participants, beneficiaries and the DOL alleging fiduciary violations and improper denial of benefits.
 Mr. Robison has successfully tried federal and state cases and has engaged in hundreds of arbitrations and mediations, including complex and multi-plaintiff matters.

 Clint has testified before California’s Employment Development Department (EDD) on behalf of employer groups concerning the implementation of employment legislation.
 He regularly speaks before professional and business groups on a variety of employment-related topics and teaches certified classes to human resources professionals.

 Before joining O’Hagan Meyer, Clint was a Shareholder at LeClairRyan, where he was a member of the firm’s steering committee for its national employment law practice group and directed the firm’s employment law practice for the west region.
 He also served as a member of the firm’s Nominating and Governance Committee, overseeing its Board of Directors.

-Prior to his legal career, Mr. Robison was an international businessman.
+Prior to his legal career, Clint was an international businessman.
 He managed a petroleum and raw materials trading desk for a large foreign conglomerate.
 He and his team received several commendations including “Most Profitable Team” worldwide.

 - Practice Areas